ahuacate/pfsense-haproxy/README.md

 # HAProxy in pfSense
+A reverse proxy server is a type of proxy server that typically sits behind a firewall in a private network and directs client requests to the appropriate backend server.
+A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.

-If you want convenient remote access to your LXC's and/or Apps the easiest way is to setup HAProxy application addon in pfSense.
-Then you will have access to your Apps using address URLS like:
+If you want a convenient remote internet access to your LXC's and/or Apps within your network the easiest way is to setup HAProxy which is addon in pfSense.

+With HAProxy you will have access to your Apps and internal servers using address URLS like:
 >  unifi-site1.foo.bar --> unifi 192.168.1.251
 >  appname-site1.foo.bar --> appname 192.168.1.XXX

 pfSense package manager has a ready built distribution of HAProxy.

-This guide helped me so much and much of what I have written here was harvested from this [GUIDE](https://www.chucknemeth.com/pfsense-haproxy-port-443/)

 Network prerequisites are:
 - [x] Layer 2 Network Switches